 How did you get interested in nail art?

 Our interest in nail art stems from our fascination with pointillism, which forms images through the use of many distinct dots.
 It is a product of the classic art form first developed by neo-Impressionist painters Georges Seurat and Paul Signac in 1886.
 The allure of pointillism is that it distills images into primitive dot patterns, and challenges our brain to fuse them to perceive continuous tones.
 The economy of dots in pointillism is a refreshing counterpoint to images marked by hyper-resolution and color vibrancy.
 Pointillism sits at the opposite end of the spectrum, allowing us to relish in its abstraction and in our interaction with the piece to explore meaning from multiple viewpoints and levels of resolution.
 Our use of nails to extrude flat dots into their 3D counterparts is a 21st century twist that allows us to add another dimension to the classic art form.

 How is your nail art produced?

 We utilize a two-stage system to produce nail art.
 First, we remove the background from a color photograph and convert the foreground into a grayscale image.
-We then apply a stippling/pointillism algorithm to convert that image into an irregular distribution of black dots.
+We then apply a stippling/pointillism process to convert that image into an irregular distribution of black dots.
 Tones are simulated by varying the densities of these dots.
 Their positions are collected to form a blueprint that specifies the locations of the brass-colored nails on a white board.
-In the second stage, the blueprint is passed to a robot to quickly and accurately insert a nail into the board at each prescribed location.
-We use premium 18"x24", 20"x20", and 22"x36" canvas-wrapped boards.
+In the second stage, we use a nail gun to shoot nails into the board at each prescribed location of the blueprint.
+Premium 18"x24", 20"x20", and 22"x36" canvas-wrapped boards are used as the artwork substrate.
 All of our art is designed by hand and assembled one nail at a time with our customized hardware.

 How does nail art achieve its effect?